 Harry Bains was re-elected as the MLA for Surrey-Newton in May 2017.
 He was first elected in May 2005 and re-elected in 2009 and 2013.
 He is the Minister of Labour.
 He also serves on the Cabinet Committee on Economy, Cabinet Committee on Social Initiatives, and the Cabinet Working Group on COVID.

-Harry is the New Democrat Opposition spokesperson for Forests, Lands and Natural Resource Operations.
+Harry served as the Official Opposition spokesperson for Forests, Lands and Natural Resource Operations.

 Harry has been a strong voice in the fight for affordable and efficient public transit.
 He has worked alongside commuters, community and business groups looking for transportation alternatives, and has been a vocal opponent of transit cuts.